-Karin Portlock is of counsel in the New York office of Gibson Dunn & Crutcher and is a member of the White Collar Defense and Investigations, Litigation, Labor and Employment, and Crisis Management Practice Groups.
+Karin Portlock is a partner in the New York office of Gibson Dunn & Crutcher and a member of the White Collar Defense and Investigations, Litigation, Labor and Employment, and Crisis Management Practice Groups.
 As a former federal prosecutor, Ms. Portlock has a broad-based government enforcement and investigations practice, ranging from government and internal corporate investigations to criminal defense and regulatory enforcement litigation through trial.

-Ms. Portlock is admitted to practice in the State of New York and before the U.S. District Court for the Southern District of New York and the U.S. Court of Appeals for the Second Circuit.
+Ms. Portlock is admitted to practice in the State of New York and before the U.S. District Courts for the Southern and Eastern Districts of New York and the U.S. Court of Appeals for the Second Circuit.

 Columbia University - 2008 Juris Doctor